RitabrataDas343/Expressando-TDoC2021/documentation/documentation.md

 * <strong>[W3Schools](https://www.w3schools.com/python/)</strong>
 * <strong>[Tutorials Point](https://www.tutorialspoint.com/python/index.htm)</strong>

+Also, make sure that you have Python installed on your system.

+In case, you do not have Python pre-installed, download the latest version of Python from <strong>[here](https://www.python.org/downloads/)</strong>.
+> It is advisable to download **Python version 3.6** as it is the latest **stable** version of Python used widely nowadays.

 Now let us start by making a **virtual environment**, which is one of the basic necessities for any Python projects.

 ## What is a 'Virtual Environment'?